-The aggregate value of transactions and outstanding balances relating to KMP and entities over which they have control or significant influence were as follows:
+For 2022 there were no transactions with KMP or their related parties.
+The aggregate value of transactions and outstanding balances relating to KMP and entities over which they have control or significant influence, during last financial year, are presented below for comparative purposes.

-КМР Position Goods and Services Transaction values 2021 \$'000 Balance outstanding 2021 \$'000 Ms Eleanor Scott - Partner at Preston Legal Services provided 10 - Ex Board Member Law by Preston Law
+КМР Position Goods and Services Transaction values 2022 \$'000 Balance outstanding 2022 \$'000 - - - - -

-КМР Position Goods and Services Transaction values 2020 \$'000 Balance outstanding 2020 \$'000 Ms Eleanor Scott - Board Member Partner at Preston Law Legal Services provided by Preston Law 39 -
+КМР Position Goods and Services Transaction values 2021 \$'000 Balance outstanding 2021 \$'000 Ms Eleanor Scott - Board Member Partner at Preston Law Legal Services provided by Preston Law 10 -